azsk/DevOpsKit-docs/03-Security-In-CICD/Readme.md

 ![03_IP_Parameter_for_Task](../Images/03_IP_Parameter_for_Task_ARM.JPG)

-**Step-4**: Specify AzSKServerURL and EnableServerAuth variables if you want to customize ARM controls
+**Step-4**: Specify AzSKServerURL and EnableServerAuth variables if you want to use your own org-policy

 AzSKServerURL -> AzSK OnlinePolicyStoreUrl